About the event:

 Haldane Martin is a preeminent South African designer and brand, renowned for iconic furniture and high-concept interiors for brands and businesses with signature identities that translate into extraordinary spaces.
 For Haldane, a design is intuitively recognised as iconic when it marries innovation with beauty and captures the zeitgeist of the day in a timeless fashion.
 Seamless integration of indigenous craft, sustainability, cultural identity, biomimicry, geometry and digital design has seen the iconic Songololo sofa and Zulu Mama chair – among others – become highly sought after by design collectors and connoisseurs worldwide.
 The Haldane Martin brand is also growing a name as an interior design consultancy.
 Haldane’s 20-year experience in furniture design has set him apart as an interior designer.
 His keen understanding of how things are built lends a higher level of innovation.
 His honed skills enable him to create and execute high-concept interior elements that capture and express each client’s unique identity at the same time as solving complex functional design challenges.

-Location: Auditorium, Cape Town City Hall, Darling Street
+Location: Auditorium, Cape Town City Hall, cnr Darling Street and Corporation Street